ashleyroque/Identifying-Product-Patterns-in-the-Skincare-Market-A-Clustering-Study-on-Sephora-Data/README.md

-# Skincare Product Clustering Analysis
+# Market Segmentation of Sephora Skincare Products Using K-Means Clustering

-## 1. Problem Statement

-### What problem are we trying to solve?
+## 📜 Project Overview
-This project aims to segment skincare products from the Sephora dataset based on key features such as price, rating, and number of reviews.
+The goal of this project is to segment skincare products from the Sephora dataset based on key features such as price, rating, and number of reviews.
 The primary goal is to understand how different product characteristics relate to each other and identify if products can be grouped into meaningful clusters based on these features.

-### Research Questions:
+## 📌 Problem Statement
+### With this project, I am looking to answer these questions:

-- Can skincare products be grouped based on price and ratings?
+*1. Can skincare products be grouped based on price and ratings?*

-- Can products be grouped by number of reviews?
+*2. Can products be grouped by number of reviews?*

-- What patterns emerge when clustering products based on these factors?
+*3. What patterns emerge when clustering products based on these factors?*

-## 2. Understanding Clustering

-### What is Clustering?
-Clustering is an unsupervised machine learning technique used to group similar data points together based on shared features.

-### Methods Used:
-- **K-means Clustering**: Assigns each product to a cluster based on the mean of features (price, rating, reviews).
-The algorithm iterates to minimize the sum of squared distances from data points to their assigned cluster centers.
-- **Agglomerative Clustering**: Creates clusters hierarchically by merging the closest data points or clusters, without requiring a predefined number of clusters.

-Both methods help reveal insights into how products group together based on similar characteristics.

-## 3. Dataset Overview

-### Source
+## 📊 Introducing the Data
-The Sephora Products and Skincare Reviews dataset from Kaggle.
+The dataset used is sourced from [Kaggle: Instagram Data](https://www.kaggle.com/datasets/propriyam/instagram-data).

 ### Key Features:
 - `product_name`: Name of the product